Metropolitan District Commission of Connecticut

-The Metropolitan District Commission of Connecticut (MDC) is a public non-profit municipal corporation chartered by the Connecticut General Assembly in 1929 to provide drinking water and sewer service to the Hartford area.
-The original agreement tied together the water systems of Hartford, Bloomfield, Newington, Wethersfield, and Windsor.
-The MDC currently serves eight towns in the Hartford area.
-The MDC is run by a 29-member board of commissioners; 17 of which are appointed by the member towns, eight by the governor, and four by legislative leaders.
-The current Chairman of the MDC Board is William A. DiBella.
+The Metropolitan District Commission of Connecticut (MDC) is a public not-for-profit municipal corporation chartered by the Connecticut General Assembly in 1929 to provide potable water and sewer systems to the Hartford area.
+The original agreement tied together the water systems of Hartford, Bloomfield, Newington, Wethersfield, and Windsor, later adding West Hartford, Rocky Hill, and East Hartford to its membership.
+As of 2023, the MDC serves much of the Greater Hartford region, reaching nearly 500,000 residents in its eight member cities and towns as well as parts of East Granby, Farmington,Glastonbury, Windsor Locks, South Windsor, and Portland.
+The commission is run by a 29-member board of commissioners; 17 of which are appointed by the member towns, eight by the governor, and four by legislative leaders.
+The current Chairman of the MDC Board is Donald Currey, the husband of Melody Currey and father of Jeffrey Currey.
+Its former chairman was William A. DiBella.

 History

+In 1929, the MDC assumed operation of the Nepaug Reservoir, a 9.5 billion gallon reservoir spanning the parts of New Hartford, Canton, and Burlington, as well as the 6 smaller reservoirs in West Hartford.

-The MDC began acquiring land for the planned Barkhamsted Reservoir two and a half years before its charter was granted. in 1932 under Chairman Charles Goodwin the MDC was forced to slow its land acquisition as a result of the great depression.
+In 1924, years before its official charter, MDC began acquiring land for the planned Barkhamsted Reservoir along the East Branch of the Farmington River in Barkhamsted and Hartland.
+In 1932, under Chairman Charles Goodwin, the MDC was forced to slow its land acquisition as a result of the poor bond market during the Great Depression.
+Land stripping, building and cemetery relocations, and demolitions of two hamlets, Barkhamsted Hollow and Hartland Hollow, were completed in 1940.
+Flooding began late that fall, though it took 8 years for the reservoir to fill to capacity when water crested the Saville spillway in 1948.

-In the 21st century the MDC has faced criticism for opaque business practices and offering deep discounts to select industrial users without public consultation.
-Regulators at PURA have suggested increased transparency and external audits in addition to the MDC's own.
+Construction of the first water pollution control facility on the Connecticut River was completed in 1938, in Hartford's South Meadows region.
+Two more WPCs were added in Rocky Hill and East Hartford to accommodate Greater Hartford's growth after World War II.
+During the same period, the Goodwin Dam was built along the West Branch of the Farmington River, locally known as the Hogback Reservoir.

 In 2017 the MDC began work on The South Hartford Conveyance and Storage Tunnel, the largest project in the District's history.
-The 18 ft diameter tunnel will extend four miles at a depth of over 200 ft and will carry stormwater during significant rain events, this project is the cornerstone of a larger sewer-stormwater separation project aimed at improving water quality in Wethersfield Cove, the Connecticut River, and Long Island Sound.
+The 18 ft diameter tunnel will extend four miles at a depth of over 200 ft and will carry stormwater during significant rain events; this project is the cornerstone of a larger sewer-stormwater separation project aimed at improving water quality in Wethersfield Cove, the Connecticut River, and Long Island Sound.
 The South Hartford Conveyance and Storage Tunnel project has an estimated budget of over $500 million.